optivem/publish-docker-image-action/CONTRIBUTING.md

-# Contributing to Build and Push Docker Image Action
+# Contributing to Publish Docker Image Action

 Thank you for your interest in contributing to this GitHub Action!
 We welcome contributions from the community.